Discover if it’s worth paying for a Club Room in this Caledonian Sleeper review

 The Lowlander train dissects at Carstairs and the two halves continue their respective journeys to Edinburgh and Glasgow.

-A sleeper train between Scotland & London is not a new thing (there’s been a service since the 18573).
+A sleeper train between Scotland & London is not a new thing (there’s been a service since 1873).
 The Caledonian Sleeper as such has been operating since 1996.

 With the help of a total of £110m in subsidies, Serco replaced the ageing carriages with new stock.
 In 2019, the new Caledonian Sleeper was launched with much fanfare, a ‘hotel on wheels’ featuring en-suite rooms.

-Why Should You Consider Travelling on the Caledonian Sleeper?
+Why You Should Travel on the Caledonian Sleeper

 The Caledonian Sleeper between London and Fort William has been consistently voted as one of the world’s greatest sleeper train journeys.
 There’s something very special about leaving the urban sprawl of London at night and waking up in the Scottish Highlands.